There are three ways you can request an absentee ballot.

-If you mail your ballot, the envelope must be postmarked on or before election day and received by your local board of elections by 10 am on May 6, 2016 (primary election) or November 18, 2016 (general election).
+If you mail your ballot, the envelope must be postmarked on or before primary election day (June 26, 2018) or general election day (November 6, 2018) and received by your local board of elections by 10 am on July 6, 2018 (for the primary election) or November 16, 2016 (for the general election).

 If you have specific questions, please contact your local board of elections or the State Board of Elections.

 Yes, if you have a disability or are unable to read or write, you may have help requesting an absentee ballot and voting.
 Any person can help you except: